laiavancells/Capstone-RandomForest-MLP/README.md

 # Capstone-RandomForest-MLP

-This study aims to assess the accuracy and practicality of incorporating machine learning algorithms with instrumented insoles for studying Achilles tendon loading outside laboratory environments by developing three LSTMs that predict treadmill incline and walking speed using ground reaction forces (GRFs) data.
+This study aims to assess the accuracy and practicality of incorporating machine learning algorithms with instrumented insoles for studying Achilles tendon loading outside laboratory environments by developing an 18 class Random Forest classifier that predicts treadmill incline and walking speed as a function of ground reaction forces (GRFs) data.

 ## Description

 Instrumented insoles with 3 force sensors were used to collected data from fifteen participants that were asked to perform treadmill exercises at varying treadmill incline (0-25%) and walking speed (0.8-1.6 m/s) conditions, with 5% and 0.4 m/s increment, respectively.
 The ground reaction forces (GRFs) were recorded at the forefoot, midfoot, and heel positions during 30-second walking exercise phases.
 In order to ensure consistency across participants, each subject performed the same set of conditions.
 GRFs were normalized by bodyweight (kg) to standardize the data and ensure accurate comparison between participants.
-A pre-existing algorithm was used to calculate the loading on the Achilles tendon for each subject.The individual steps were extracted from the time series sequences using a peak detection algorithm.
-The extracted time series sequences for the steps were then fed into a 3, 6, 18 class Long Short Term Memory Network (LSTM).
+The individual steps were extracted from the time series sequences using a peak detection algorithm.
+The extracted time series sequences for the steps were then fed into a 18 class Random Forest Classifier.
 The accuracy of the developed models was evaluated based on their speed and incline prediction performance (80-20 train validation split).
 This code intends to display the potential of using machine learning and instrumented insoles for predicting Achilles tendon loading during exercise.

-## Getting Started
+## Deployment

 ### Dependencies